Bandwidth limits for accounts

-To help keep our systems healthy and your account safe, all G Suite accounts have a limited amount of bandwidth.
+For the health and safety of our systems and your account, all G Suite accounts have a limited amount of bandwidth.
 Certain activities that transfer large amounts of data in a short period of time, like synchronizing a Gmail account to a mobile phone or mail client, can cause an account to reach the bandwidth limit.

 See Sync limits for recommendations specific to synchronization.
 Reaching the limit triggers a safeguard that temporarily disables IMAP upload for the account.

-The following limits apply for G Suite or Education editions.
-These limits may change without notice in order to protect Google’s infrastructure.
+The following limits apply to all G Suite editions.
+These limits may change without notice to protect Google’s infrastructure.